I had to update the stripe connection which meant rewriting how subscription processing is managed including cancellations.

 Diagnostics confirmed:

-use_markersSmartOption was enabled.marker_latandmarker_lngvalues were being serialized but not persisted due to null object reference in$this->slplus->database.
+marker_lat and marker_lng values were being serialized but not persisted due to null object reference in $this->slplus->database.

 ⚒ Resolution (Scroll: map_markers_fix)